 - Saints Row:

-- Saints Row 2 gives the player the option of removing all of the player character's clothing, complete with Pixellation.
+- The main series from Saints Row 2 onwards gives the player the option of removing all of the player character's clothing, complete with Pixellation.
 You can then play a streaking minigame with the goal of disgusting as many people as possible.
 The fact that it keeps score for this adds to the game's Refuge in Audacity tendencies.

 - Both Saints Row: The Third and Saints Row IV include sequences where the player character is forced to fight naked.
 A few NPCs get the same treatment.

 - In The Sims, a Sim who happens to catch sight of (or even just be in the same room as) a nude Sim will react with a startled scream, even if those two Sims just Woohooed.

 - Silent Hill 3: Konami Code + This Trope = Douglas wearing only boxers 'neath his trenchcoat.